-Independent Auditor's Report to the Education and Care Services Ombudsman, the National Education and Care Services Privacy Commissioner and the National Education and Care Services Freedom of Information Commissioner
+Independent Auditor's Report to the Education and Care Services Ombudsman, the National Education and Care Services Privacy Commissioner and the National Education and Care Services Freedom of Information Commissioner (Collectively referred to as the NECS Commissioners) Opinion

-Opinion
+We have audited the attached Statement of Funding and Expenditure of the Education and Care Services Ombudsman, the National Education and Care Services Privacy Commissioner and the National Education and Care Services Freedom of Information Commissioner for the period 01 July 2022 to 30 June 2023.
+The Statement of Funding and Expenditure is represented by a deficit of \$15,480 and a total balance of funds remaining of \$58,535.

-We have audited the accompanying financial statements, being a special purpose financial report of the Education and Care Services Ombudsman, the National Education and Care Services Privacy Commissioner and the National Education and Care Services Freedom of Information Commissioner, which comprises the statement of financial position as at 30 June 2022, the statement of funding and expenditure for the year then ended 30 June 2022 and noted to the financial statements, including a summary of significant accounting policies.
-In our opinion, the Profit and Loss Statement represented by a deficit of \$17,639 presents fairly, in all material respects, in accordance with the National Law and Australian Accounting Standards and the funding was expended in accordance with the National Law.
+In our opinion, the Statement of Funding and Expenditure presents fairly, in all material respects, the funding received and subsequent expenditure in accordance with the Agreement.